bodo-ai/Bodo/docs/source/data_visualization.rst

 In general these APIs support all arguments except for the restrictions specified.
 In addition, APIs have the following restrictions:

-    * Use of lists are not currently supported.
+    * Use of lists is not currently supported.
 If you need to provide a list, please use a tuple instead.
     * Formatting functions execute on all ranks by default.
 If you need to execute further Matplotlib code on all of your processes, please close any figures you opened inside Bodo.